Anand Bakshi: Career

 Bakshi came to Hindi films to make a name for himself in writing and singing, but ended up becoming more successful in writing lyrics.
 He got his first break writing songs in a Brij Mohan film titled Bhalaa Aadmi (1958), acted by Bhagwan Dada.
 He was paid a sum of 150 rupees for four songs.
 He wrote four songs in this film for music director Nisar Bazmi.
 His first song in this film was "Dharti Ke Laal Na Kar Itna Malaal" which was recorded on 9 November 1956 (in his own voice on All India Radio interview).

 After writing for a few movies from 1958 onwards, he first found success in 1962 with Mehendi Lagi Mere Haath (1962 film), music by Kalyanji-Anandji, with Raj Kapoor as producer.
 Bakshi later made another mark for himself writing a qawwali for the 1962 film Kala Samundar, the song was "Meri Tasveer Lekar Kya Karoge Tum" composed by N. Datta.
 He got his real big breakthrough in 1965 film with Himalay Ki God Mein, and again in 1965 with the super-hit film Jab Jab Phool Khile, starring Shashi Kapoor and both composed by Kalyanji–Anandji; and yet again in 1967 with the super-hit movie Milan (starring Sunil Dutt).
 These six hit films within a decade of his entry into films cemented his status as a lyrics writer.

 Bakshi was preferred lyricist by Rajesh Khanna for films with Rajesh Khanna in the lead.
-He went on to work as a lyricist of over 6000 songs in more than 300 films in his career.
+He went on to work as a lyricist of more than 6,000 songs in more than 300 films in his career.
 (See Filmography below for films reference, names of the films and their year of release).